 On March 22, 2024, the Parent Company entered into a Loan Agreement with Metropolitan Bank & Trust Co.
-The loan shall be payable in semi-annual installments within ten years to commence on September 26, 2025 and bears fixed interest rates of 6.5% per annum for the first five years.
+The loan shall be payable in semi-annual installments within ten years to commence on September 26, 2025, and bears fixed interest rates of 6.5% per annum for the first five years.
 The interest rate applicable for the remaining five years tenor will be based on benchmark rate plus spread.
 The loan is secured by a negative pledge.

 Debt Issuance Costs.
-All legal and professional fees incurred in relation to the loan totaling ₱75.1 million were recognized in 2024 and offset against the related loan.
+All legal and professional fees incurred in relation to the loan totaling P75.1 million were recognized in 2024 and offset against the related loan.
 Debt issuance costs are amortized using the EIR method over the term of the loan.

-Specific borrowing costs capitalized as part of service concession assets related to this loan amounted to \$\pm\$506.8 million in 2024 (see Note 7).
+Specific borrowing costs capitalized as part of service concession assets related to this loan amounted to P163.9 million and P6.11 million for the three-month periods ended March 31, 2025, and 2024, respectively. (see Note 7).